Fullmeals.

 Step 12: Temper the Curd Rice

-In a small tempering ladle, heat 1 teaspoon of oil.
+In a small ladle, heat 1 teaspoon of oil.
 Add 1/2 teaspoon of mustard seeds, 1 finely chopped green chili, 1/2 teaspoon of grated ginger, and a few curry leaves.
-Once the mustard seeds splutter and the ingredients are fragrant, pour this aromatic tempering on top of the curd rice.
+Once the mustard seeds splutter and the ingredients are fragrant, pour this aromatic on top of the curd rice.

 Step 13: Serve the Lunch Combo

-Serve the steaming hot rice with a generous portion of rasam on top.
+Serve the hot rice with a generous portion of rasam on top.
 Serve the creamy and tempting curd rice in a separate bowl.
 Arrange the crispy golden potato fry on the side.
 Optionally, serve with a bit of citron pickle for an added tangy flavor.
 Enjoy this comforting South Indian lunch!

 Pro Tips